 While these exploratory phase 2a studies were not powered for determining differences in efficacy between treatment groups, there were consistent trends of clinically meaningful improvement in clinical endpoints observed in the ischemic DCM groups in both studies.
 In the combined ischemic DCM groups across both studies, major adverse cardiovascular events (MACE) were experienced by a lower percentage of ixmyelocel T-treated patients compared to control patients, representing a 45% reduction in the number of patients having a MACE event.
-Likewise, patients in the combined ischemic DCM groups that were treated with ixmyelocel-T had a lower average number of MACE events at 12 months compared to those in the control group, representing a 61% reduction in the average number of MACE events per patient.
-MACE is the recommended endpoint (mortality and cardiovascular hospitalizations) in Phase 3 heart failure studies as stated in the FDA 2009 Somatic Cell Therapy for Cardiac Diseases Draft Guidance.
+Likewise, patients in the combined ischemic DCM groups that were treated with ixmyelocel-T had a lower average number of MACE events at 12 months compared to those in the control group, representing a 61% reduction in the FDA 2009 Somatic Cell Therapy for Cardiac Diseases Draft Guidance.
 Consistent positive trends also were observed in several secondary efficacy measures in the ischemic DCM groups.
 The majority of ixmyelocel T-treated patients, but not placebo-treated patients (both IDCM and NIDCM), had improvement in NYHA Class over the 12 months following treatment.
 Improvement in NYHA Class is considered clinically meaningful.
 There was also a trend toward improved function, with a higher percentage of ixmyelocel T-treated IDCM patients showing an improvement in ejection fraction and increased 6 minute walk performance compared to the IDCM control patients.